AI-DA-STC/generative-ai-RAG-benchmark/README.md

 # AutoRAG : Automatic RAG evaluation

-## This implementation is based on the AutoRAG implementation [here](https://github.com/Marker-Inc-Korea/AutoRAG)
+## This implementation is using the AutoRAG implementation [here](https://github.com/Marker-Inc-Korea/AutoRAG)

 ## Installation